Top Chef: Chicago

 Top Chef: Chicago is the fourth season of the American reality television series Top Chef.
 It was first filmed in Chicago, Illinois before concluding in San Juan, Puerto Rico.
 The season premiered on Bravo on March 12, 2008, and ended on June 18, 2008.
-In the season finale, Stephanie Izard was declared the winner over runners-up Richard Blais and Lisa Fernandes.
+In the season finale, Stephanie Izard was declared the winner over runners-up Lisa Fernandes and Richard Blais.
 Izard was also voted Fan Favorite.

 Contestants

-Sixteen chefs were selected to compete in Top Chef: Chicago.
+Sixteen chefs competed in Top Chef: Chicago.

 Richard Blais, Antonia Lofaso, Spike Mendelsohn, and Dale Talde returned to compete in Top Chef: All-Stars.
 Blais, Lofaso, Talde and Stephanie Izard later competed in Top Chef Duels.
 Lisa Fernandes returned for Top Chef: All-Stars L.A.